 What is amortisation regulation and why is it important for lenders?

 Financing for home buying has long been a huge part of the economy.
-In Sweden, the residential mortgage lending market is currently estimated at SEK 4.3 billion with millions of homes bought and sold every year.
+In Sweden, the residential mortgage lending market is currently estimated at SEK 4.3 billion with thousands of homes bought and sold every year.

 However, mortgage lending is also one of the strictest areas of financial scrutiny.
 As if the decision of where to live is not difficult enough, complex mortgage lending processes and difficult regulations make home buying that much more difficult.
 Buying, selling, and refinancing debt on a house are some of the most stressful decisions a person will have to make.